At least two players ruled out for the season as Rhinos boss Smith reveals injury update

-'Season over': New blow for Leeds Rhinos as coach Rohan Smith provides injury update
+'Season over': Leeds Rhinos coach Rohan Smith confirms Harry Newman setback, outlines new injury and reveals latest player exit

 Leeds Rhinos coach Rohan Smith has provided an update on Harry Newman and revealed a new long-term casualty.